macimas-fonts/macsMinecraft/README.md

 ![main](./GITHUB/header/Main.png)
 <br>
-*→ Minecraft font with bold and italic styles*
+*→ Minecraft font with Bold and Italic styles*

 this is most likely what you're looking for!
 <br>
-containing **2410** characters, it should cover almost every character in respect to Minecraft Java 1.20.4
+containing **2410** characters, it should cover almost every character 1:1 in respect to Minecraft Java 1.20.4

 <details>
 	<summary>previews</summary>
-	some sample text
+	some sample texts
 	<br>
 	<img src="./GITHUB/preview/main_1.png">
 	<hr>
-	bold and italic styles, with bold being strange as ever
+	Bold and Italic styles, with Bold being strange as ever
 	<br>
 	<img src="./GITHUB/preview/main_2.gif">
 	<hr>